Home > Pre-Existing Conditions & Travel Insurance

 When it comes to pre-existing conditions, medical emergencies related to known conditions are not covered.

-If other emergencies occur, such as unforeseen illnesses, accidents, and injuries, contact your insurer immediately.
+If other emergencies occur, such as unforeseen illnesses, accidents, and injuries, you must contact your insurer immediately.

-You can still travel confidently with pre-existing conditions; there are just a few things to do to prepare.
+You can still travel with pre-existing conditions, of course; there are just a few things to do to prepare.